Darraysen/darraysen.github.io/aboutme.md

 subtitle: Why I do what I do
 ---

 ### My name is Alexander Harris.
-Some of the more recent ideas I've been working with are:
+Some of the more recent tools I've been working with are:
 ___
 - Data Science
 - Machine Learning